vanilla/vanilla/README.md

 1. Backup your database, `.htaccess` and `conf/config.php` file somewhere safe.
 1. Upload the new release's files so they overwrite the old ones.
-1. Delete all files in `/cache`.
+1. Delete all files in `/cache` (except `.htaccess` if you use Apache).
 1. Follow all version-specific instructions below.
 It is **critcal** you delete the listed files.
 1. Go to `example.com/utility/update` to run any database updates needed.
 (404?
 See next paragraph.)
-If it fails, try it a second times by refreshing the page.
+If it fails, try it a second time by refreshing the page.

 If you run into a problem, see [Getting Help](#getting-help) below.